-580 In the most important semiconductors, the conduction band is formed by s-type orbitals.
-The electronic spins in the conduction band therefore interact with the nuclear spins in the material through hyperfine interactions dominated by the Fermi-contact term.
-If the electrons are localised (e.g. near interface fluctuations or impurities such as shallow donors), their wavefunction has a radius of the order of tens of nm, which means that at least 10^5 nuclear spins have direct contact with the electron spin.
+In the most important semiconductors, the conduction band is formed by s-type orbitals.
+The electronic spins in the conduction band therefore interact with the nuclear spins in the material through hyperfine interactions dominated by the Fermi contact term.
+If the electrons are localized (e.g. near interface fluctuations or impurities such as shallow donors), their wavefunction has a radius of the order of tens of nanometres, which means that at least $10^5$ nuclear spins have direct contact with the electron spin.
 The interaction strength with a single nuclear spin is of the order of some tens of kHz.
-From the point of view of the electron,
+From the point of view of the electron, this is very small compared to the other interactions.
+As long as the nuclear spins have thermal polarization, i.e. roughly equal populations of $\uparrow$ and $\downarrow$ , their effect on the dynamics of the electron spin is therefore small.
+However, since the number of nuclear spins that interact with the electron is very large, these small contributions can add up to very large effects.
+The first is a dephasing effect: due to statistical fluctuations ("spin noise", Sleator et al., 1985; Oestreich et al., 2005), the electron interacts with a fluctuating environment that can result in dephasing of the electron spin.